kunal-agarwal1/TipTop/README.md

 The following **additional** features are implemented:

-- [x] Added the Custom tip function to enoble the user of the app to enter a specific tip amount
+- [x] Added the Custom tip function to enable the user of the app to enter a specific tip amount
 - [x] Edited the Auto resizing for a few view to enable different screen sizes to work, but constraints aren’t fully implemented.
+- [x] App can handle the display of large numbers, and will use 'K' to represent thousands and 'M' to represent millions.
+- [x] The App icon and a simple launch screen were designed and added.

 ## Video Walkthrough